 - Diversity Most diverse schools (Top 5%)

-- Boze's student population of 390 students has stayed relatively flat over five school years.
+- Boze's student population of 435 students has grown by 16% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||435 students|

 - Boze is ranked within the bottom 50% of all 2,039 schools in Washington (based off of combined math and reading proficiency testing data) for the 2017-18 school year.